marbetschar/marco.betschart.name/cv.md

 ### 2013 - 2019: Technical Lead, MANDELKIND

-I was Co-Founder of this startup and responsible for all technical aspects.
+As Co-Founder of this startup, I was responsible for all technical aspects.

 _WordPress, Docker, Linux, PHP, Java_

 ### 2010 - 2013: Web Architect, Freelancer

-Work as a Web Architect Freelancer for miscellaneous companies.
+Working as freelancer with various companies - primarily focused on web development.

 _MVC, IoC, Hibernate, mura CMS, jQuery UI and jQuerymobile, HTML5, CSS3_